 Free radicals?
 Now I'm no scientist but feel the need to discuss these nasty little critters as they play an important part in our health, or should I say 'poor health'.
 In very simple terms, free radicals are electron deficient, 'rogue atoms' that attack other atoms and molecules.
-This can have a disastrous effect upon relative cells causing them to become damaged and start the process of oxidation.
+This can have a disastrous effect upon relative cells causing them to become damaged and start the process of oxidation, break down and decay or death.

 Oxidation is what happens to an apple when you cut it open and it starts to turn brown when the oxygen hits it.
 This could be seen as the first stage of decay.
 Oxidation is also what happens to certain metals when they rust.